Fruitful-Network-Development/webDZ/srv/compose/platform/README.md

 - Database lifecycle is tied to identity availability

 ### Platform Persistence (Phase 3+)
-A **separate platform database** may be introduced for identity resolution and authorization metadata.
+A **separate platform database** “is introduced in Phase 3 for identity resolution and authorization metadata.

 This database is **not shared** with Keycloak.